2018 Summer Sessions Registration Information

 record nor have been a UD employee, you can create your own new student

-If you have difficulty using that form to establish a new record
+If you have difficulty using that form, please call

 - If you have forgotten or want to reset your UD-PIN, you may do so from the